We are committed to delivering energy, responsibly.

 - maintaining the management team’s core principles of working with integrity, equality and transparency;

 - upholding high standards of corporate governance guaranteeing robust disclosure, transparency and engagement with all stakeholders;

-- Dedicated to building an organisation based on the principles of diversity and inclusion, creating equal opportunities for all
+- building an organisation based on the principles of diversity and inclusion, creating equal opportunities for all; and

-- We have appointed leading industry advisors to advise on key governance criteria, including remuneration, ABC and sustainability (incl.
+- we have appointed leading industry advisers to guide us on key governance criteria, including remuneration, ABC and sustainability (incl.
 ESG performance)

-- Identify impactful community programmes to be funded as part of the longer-term corporate social investment strategy
+- We will identify impactful community programmes to be funded as part of the longer-term corporate social investment strategy

 Anti-Bribery and corruption

 The Company has a dedicated Anti Bribery and Corruption (‘ABC’) Policy in place which demands the highest standard of behaviour and conduct of its Directors, officers and employees, together with all agents, co-ventures, contractors, suppliers and other third parties acting or purporting to act on its behalf or on behalf of any member of the Company.
 The ABC Policy sets out the main policies, procedures and mechanisms adopted by the Company following appropriate risk assessment that are intended to prevent and/or effectively combat instances of bribery or corruption in the course of the Company’s business and ensure compliance with applicable anti-bribery and anti-corruption laws in those countries where the Company conducts business.

 The Company’s Anti-facilitation of tax evasion Policy is to conduct business in an honest way, and to seek to prevent, where practicable, the use of corrupt practices including tax evasion.